The mystery of Facebook phenomenon Villager Jim - hailed as the 'Banksy of Sheffield'

 He’s 55, is actually called Jim and lives in a village in the Peak District but wants to keep the exact location vague.

-Jim doesn’t like fuss and is worried about the recent spate of dag nappings.
+Jim doesn’t like fuss and is worried about the recent spate of dog nappings.
 His dogs feature on many of his pictures so he would be an obvious target.

 And it was a dog picture which transformed the former software company boss into Villager Jim, a man with 335,000 Facebook followers whose most famous image has done £200,000 worth of business.